sakaicloud/build/docker/README_DEV.md

 docker swarm, or Kubernetes

-* Scripts that can be run inside of a bare ubuntu distribution to prepare the instance to run Tsugi.
+* Scripts that can be run inside of a bare ubuntu distribution to prepare the instance to run Sakai.

 * Scripts the prepare an AMI image for development and production that can be uses to mint EC2 nodes and/or an Amazon autoscaling